Could Coffee Be Bad For Your Adrenal Health?

-Coffee used to be an obsession for me: The morning pick-up, the afternoon delight, and the after-dinner perk to get me through my evening work routine.
+Coffee used to be an obsession for me: The morning mug, an afternoon pick-me-up, and the post-dinner perk to get me through my evening work routine.
 That was all before I realized the chronic stress load that my body fought against daily, which was not at all supported by the steady drip of caffeine that I supplemented with during my waking hours.
 And therein lies our problem: It isn’t necessarily the coffee that's the problem but the caffeine—one of the most commonly used stimulants in the world.

 That said, not everyone suffers from a daily onslaught of chronic stress, and caffeine tends to affect each individual differently.
 So it becomes an individual issue that we have to decipher for ourselves and with the help of our trusted health care providers.
 For me, eliminating coffee was a godsend because the amount of caffeine was pumping into my body daily, coupled with chronic high stress levels and a variety of other destructive habits, left my body in a perpetual state of fight or flight.
 When I finally revitalized my life with a foundation of healthy nutrition, stress management, regular exercise, and restful sleep—while reducing the toxic load in my body and environment—I found that I didn’t need the coffee to function anymore.
 I left coffee behind for green smoothies, water infusions, and essential oils that naturally boosted my energy and supported my mental concentration and alertness.